aiidateam/aiida-core/docs/source/scheduler/index.rst

 NodeNumberJobResource (PBS-like)
 --------------------------------
 This is the way of specifying the job resources in PBS and SLURM.
-The class is :py:class:`aiida.scheduler.datastructures.NodeNumberJobResource`.
+The class is :py:class:`aiida.schedulers.datastructures.NodeNumberJobResource`.

 Once an instance of the class is obtained, you have the following fields that you can set: